 When it launched, Sony's PS4 Pro was the best way to see the PS4’s fantastic library of games looking its best in 4K.
 That’s changed now that the more powerful PS5 has launched but that’s not to say that the PS4 Pro isn’t a great system and a step up from the standard PS4.

 The thing is, even calling them PS4 Pro games isn’t entirely accurate.
 Sony mandated, well into the PS4 Pro's life cycle, that all PlayStation 4 games should be able to work on both the oldest and newest PS4 consoles.
 What that means is that developers had to get creative in order to make a great experience that'll scale to both machines.
 This endeavor is something that some seem to have been able to manage better than others – some developers merely use it to firm up the performance of titles that stutter on the less powerful, older hardware.

 However, let's not focus on the missteps.
 Instead, if you'd like to take advantage of the PS4 Pro's power to get resolutions as sharp as Nathan Drake's rapier wit or your frame rates as swift and smooth as Sypro's glide then these are the games that will serve you best.

 Ghost of Tsushima

-Taking on the role of wandering samurai Jin Sakai, you're going to have to use your blades and your wits to force back an invading mongol horde from the shores of your home, Tsushima island.
-It's a truly beautiful game, with developers Sucker Punch taking its cues from samurai cinema maestro Akira Kurosawa to build a superbly-realised feudal Japanese setting.
+Taking on the role of wandering samurai Jin Sakai, you're going to have to use your blades and your wits to force back an invading Mongol horde from the shores of your home, Tsushima Island.
+It's a truly beautiful game, with developers Sucker Punch taking its cues from samurai cinema maestro Akira Kurosawa to build a superbly-realized feudal Japanese setting.

 - Ghost of Tsushima review: killer katana action